Beezley History, Family Crest & Coats of Arms

 The surname Beezley was first found in Derbyshire.
 While this is the generally accepted place of origin, the Hundredorum Rolls of 1273 had no mention of the family there at that time, as it listed Hugh filius Basilie, Nottinghamshire; Alan Basel, Cambridgeshire; Richard Baseli, Oxfordshire; John Basely, Cambridgeshire; and Michael Basely, Buckinghamshire.

-Important Dates for the Beezley family
+Early History of the Beezley family

 This web page shows only a small excerpt of our Beezley research.
 Another 135 words (10 lines of text) covering the years 1655, 1729, 1591, 1587, 1588 and 1591 are included under the topic Early Beezley History in all our PDF Extended History products and printed products wherever possible.